-The Group prioritises, and invests significant resources in, the execution of initiatives that are aligned to its chosen strategy, including transformation and change programs.
-These programs focus on technology, digital and data assets, infrastructure, business improvement and cultural transformation.
+The Group prioritises and invests significant resources in the execution of initiatives that are aligned to its chosen strategy, including transformation and change programs.
+These programs focus on technology, digital and data assets, infrastructure, business improvement, cultural transformation, and changes to associated controls.
 There is a risk that these programs may not realise some or all of their anticipated benefits.
 These programs may also increase operational, compliance and other risks, and new or existing risks may not be appropriately controlled.
-Any failure by the Group to deliver in accordance with its strategy or to deliver these strategic programs effectively, may result in material losses to the Group, or a failure to achieve anticipated benefits, and ultimately, may materially and adversely impact the Group's operations and financial performance and position.
+The Group's strategy also includes Environmental, Social or Governance ("ESG") related strategies, including various commitments, targets and goals.
+Any failure by the Group to deliver in accordance with its strategy or to deliver strategic programs effectively, may result in material losses to the Group, reputational damage, or a failure to achieve anticipated benefits, and ultimately, may materially and adversely impact the Group's operations and financial performance and position.